 - contact the person’s local health and social care trust in Northern Ireland.

 If you need guidance with this, contact our MND Connect helpline

 When supporting someone at high risk, take extra care with hygiene.
 See the Government's Guidance on social distancing for carer advice.
 Further guidance about coronavirus for carers is provided by Carers UK.

 It is particularly important to consider hygiene before and after supporting someone with MND to eat and drink.
 Also when assisting them with moving and handling from one location to another.

 There is currently no vaccine available for coronavirus.

 However, paracetamol has been advised by the NHS to help lower temperature.

-Follow advice given by your own care team or the prescribing professional, but general clinical recommendations are as follows:
+Follow advice given by your own healthcare team or the prescribing professional, but general clinical guidance is as follows: